 My plan going forward is to reinvest at least $500,000 in capital across at least two real estate crowdfunding platforms.
 I will continue to focus on the heartland where valuations are lower and cap rates are higher.
 The potential growth is also higher due to migration trends.

 I also plan to go from 100% equity investments to 70% equity investments.
 The remaining exposure will be 30% debt investments to lower my risk profile.

 Because I will have at least $500,000 to invest, the ideal real estate investment for me would be another “best of the best” fund that shoots out just one K-1 each year.
 I like the idea of having a management committee pick what it thinks are the best investment on their platform.
 I don’t mind paying an extra fee.
 In the past, there have been times when I’ve seen an attractive deal and couldn’t get in in time because I was too slow and demand was too great.

 To round out my 100% passive real estate holdings, I am also an investor of the following publicly-traded REITs: O and OHI.

 2020 is the year where I’m going to be predominantly focused on real estate investing.
 Stocks had their time in 2019.
 With interest rates plummeting, coronavirus fears rising, and an increased interest in tangible assets that provide steady income, I believe real estate will outperform again as it did in 2018.

 Just make sure to do your due diligence and invest in a risk-appropriate manner.
 Just like the stock market, there are certainly investment losers.
-If you can’t take the risk, online savings accounts are paying a decent 1.75% risk-free.
-With the 10-year bond yield below 1.4%, 1.75% for an online savings account is a relatively great deal.
+If you can’t take the risk, online savings accounts are paying a boring 1% risk-free.
+But my bet is in real estate.

-Readers, any other lessons you’ve learned from a successful or unsuccessful real estate crowdfunding investment?
+Readers, any other lessons you’ve learned from a successful real estate crowdfunding investment?
 What do you think about real estate investing this year compared to stocks and other asset classes?